stclaird/cloudIPtoDB/README.md

 # Querying the Database
 The following section gives examples on how to query the database using SQL.

-1. To get the total number of CIDR records held in the database:
+1. To get the total number of CIDR records across all cloud providers held in the database:

 ```
 select count(*) from net;